ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-how-define-check-layouts.md

 ---
-title: Specify the Layout of a Check| Microsoft Docs
+title: Specify the Layout of a Check
-description: You can design and print your checks in different formats to conform with standards.
+description: You can design and print your checks in different formats to conform with standards set by your local authorities.
 author: edupont04

 ms.service: dynamics365-business-central